 With CFDs (contracts for difference), you can speculate on cryptocurrency's price movement without taking direct ownership.
 The first benefit is that you can trade in either direction by going long (open buy position) if you think the price will go up or going short (open sell position) if you think the price will go down.

 It’s essential to understand that CFDs are leveraged products.
 When you decide to trade crypto CFDs, you do not need to deposit the full value of that position, and you only need to deposit a margin.

-- Faster account opening.
 You won’t need access to the exchange directly because we’re exposed to the underlying market on your behalf.
-You won’t need to set up and manage an exchange account, so you could be set up and ready to trade much more quickly.
-In fact, you could be trading in less than five minutes, with our simple application form and instant online verification.
+You won’t need to set up and manage an exchange account or a wallet, so you could be set up and ready to trade in less than five minutes, with our simple application form and instant online verification.